merdanme/master-thesis/README.md

-# Master Thesis
+# Predicting Financial Performance of Firms through Green Patents using Natural Language Processing
-Predicting Financial Performance of Firms through Green Patents using Natural Language Processing - Master Thesis in M.Sc.
-Economics and Management Science, Humboldt-Universität zu Berlin
+Master Thesis submitted to the School of Business and Economics of Humboldt-Universität zu Berlin for the degree M.Sc.
+Economics and Management Science,

 ## Abstract